Every once in a while, a new traffic source will become all the rage.

 For example, here’s what we would enter for the nutrition subpage:

 The minimum vote threshold is what tells the tool which posts to consider in the calculation.
 If you set it too high, only a few posts in the subreddit will qualify, which is a useless sample size.
 Set it at about 20%-40% of the number of upvotes you hope to get (based on other top posts).

 The tool will give you a graph like this:

-Ideally, you’d want the graph to look a bit smoother, so I’d drop the minimum vote threshold a little bit more to get a better sample size.
+Ideally, you’d want the graph to look a bit smoother, so I’d drop the minimum vote threshold slightly to get a better sample size.

-However, for the sake of this example, it’s clear that submissions on Monday and Wednesday do the best when they are submitted around 10 or 11 AM, my local time.
+However, for the sake of this example, it’s clear that submissions on Monday and Wednesday do the best when they are submitted around 10 or 11 a.m., our local time.

-I would post any links to my own website in this window.
+We would post any links to our website in this window.

 Factor #2: Headline

 Just like any other part of content marketing, the headline can make or break you.

 But you must be careful about using overly obvious clickbait headlines on Reddit.
 Remember when we said Redditors aren’t too fond of a few things?
 This is one of them.
 It’s a good way to get a few spite downvotes no matter how good your content actually is.